areveur51/StellarMapWeb/USER_GUIDE.md

 **How to Use:**
 1. Check alerts first - address any stuck records or failures
-2. Monitor BigQuery costs to stay within budget
+2. Monitor triple-pipeline metrics to see which pipeline is processing accounts
 3. Review database health to ensure system is running smoothly
 4. Click "View in Admin" buttons for detailed information
 5. Use this page as your system health overview